Euphorbia amygdaloides subsp. robbiae

 - Leaf Description:

-- Closely set, small, black-green leaves resembling pittosporum foliage.
+- Closely set, small, dark green leaves resembling pittosporum foliage.
 Three inch long leaves are purple tinted beneath.
 Lower leaves are alternate along the stems with the upper leaves in whorls.
 Leaves retain good green color throughout summer, but acquire attractive purple-burgundy tones with the onset of cooler fall weather.

 -